Directed Acyclic Outerplanar Graphs Have Constant Stack Number: Introduction

 For general planar DAGs (that are not necessarily upward planar), Heath, Pemmaraju and Trenk~\cite{Heath1999_DAGs1} show that directed trees admit $1$-stack layouts and directed unicyclic graphs admit $2$-stack layouts.
 Other classes of DAGs admitting $2$-stack layouts include two-terminal series-parallel graphs~\cite{DiGiacomo2006_SeriesParallel}, $N$-free graphs~\cite{Mchedlidze2009_HamiltonianCompletion} or planar graphs whose faces have a special structure~\cite{Binucci2019_UpwardStackST}.
 Recall from the example in \cref{fig:planar-partial-3-tree} that the stack number can be linear in the number of vertices, already for planar DAGs of treewidth~$3$.
 With this in mind, Heath, Pemmaraju and Trenk~\cite{Heath1999_DAGs1} formulated \cref{conj:outerplanar} in~$1999$.

 \cref{conj:outerplanar} has received considerable attention, especially in recent years.
 Bhore, Da Lozzo, Montecchiani and N\"{o}llenburg~\cite{Bhore2021_UpwardBookThickness} confirm \cref{conj:outerplanar} for several subclasses of outerplanar DAGs, including internally triangulated upward outerpaths or cacti.
-Subsequently, N\"{o}llenburg and Pupyrev~\cite{Noellenburg2021_DAGsWithConstantStackNumber} confirm \cref{conj:outerplanar} for single-source outerplanar DAGs, montone DAGs (to be defined in \cref{sec:preliminaries}) and general outerpath DAGs.
-In a Dagstuhl Report~\cite{Bekos2019_Planar_kPlanar}, Bekos et al.\ claim that for every $n$-vertex outerplanar DAG $G$ it holds $\sn(G) \leq O(\log n)$, while they conjecture that actually $\sn(G) = O(1)$, even for all directed acyclic $2$-trees $G$. (\cref{thm:outerplanar_bounded} in the present paper confirms \cref{conj:outerplanar}, while \cref{thm:2tree_unbounded} refutes the conjecture of Bekos et al.)
+Subsequently, N\"{o}llenburg and Pupyrev~\cite{Noellenburg2021_DAGsWithConstantStackNumber} confirm \cref{conj:outerplanar} for single-source outerplanar DAGs, monotone outerplanar DAGs (to be defined in \cref{sec:preliminaries}) and general outerpath DAGs.
+In a Dagstuhl Report~\cite{Bekos2019_Planar_kPlanar}, Bekos et al.\ claim that every $n$-vertex outerplanar DAG $G$ has $\sn(G) \leq O(\log n)$, while they conjecture that actually $\sn(G) = O(1)$, even for all directed acyclic $2$-trees $G$. \cref{thm:outerplanar_bounded} in the present paper confirms \cref{conj:outerplanar}, while \cref{thm:2tree_unbounded} refutes the conjecture of Bekos et~al.

 Finally, let us mention that the decision problem of whether a given DAG admits a $k$-stack layout is known to be \NP-complete for every~$k \geq 2$~\cite{Bekos2022_DAGs2StacksNP,Binucci2019_UpwardStackST,Heath1999_DAGs2}.
 However, there are FPT algorithms parameterized by the branchwidth~\cite{Binucci2019_UpwardStackST} or the vertex cover number~\cite{Bhore2021_UpwardBookThickness}.